 For some people who need to stay a little bit connected, then, a flip phone is the next best thing to going completely off the grid.
 You've still got the phone for any incoming or outgoing calls, and cellular connectivity keeps you apprised of any text messages.
-But other types of apps — particularly the social media kings — aren't available, allowing you to stop doom-scrolling cold turkey.
+But other types of apps — particularly the social media kind — aren't available, allowing you to stop doom-scrolling cold turkey.

 That's particularly appealing to younger phone users, according to Kates.
 "They’re now discovering that it is possible to 'switch off,' and they really like it," she added.

 How big is the demand?